MIDI: Thru port

 Most devices do not copy messages from their input to their output port.
-A third type of port, the thru port, emits a copy of everything received at the input port, allowing data to be forwarded to another instrument in a daisy-chain arrangement.
+A third type of port, the thru port, emits a copy of everything received at the input port, to pass data forwarded to another instrument in a daisy-chain arrangement.
 Not all devices feature thru ports, and devices that lack the ability to generate MIDI data, such as effects units and sound modules, may not include out ports.

 Management devices

 Each device in a daisy chain adds delay to the system.
 This can be avoided by using a MIDI thru box, which contains several outputs that provide an exact copy of the box's input signal.
-A MIDI merger is able to combine the input from multiple devices into a single stream, and allows multiple controllers to be connected to a single device.
-A MIDI switcher allows switching between multiple devices, and eliminates the need to physically repatch cables.
-MIDI routers combine all of these functions.
-They contain multiple inputs and outputs, and allow any combination of input channels to be routed to any combination of output channels.
+A MIDI merger combines input from multiple devices into a single stream, so multiple controllers can connect to a single device.
+A MIDI switcher switches between multiple devices, and eliminates physical repatch cables.
+MIDI routers combine all these functions—with multiple inputs and outputs, able to route any combination of input channels to any combination of outputs.
 Routing setups can be created using computer software, stored in memory, and selected by MIDI program change commands.
 This enables the devices to function as standalone MIDI routers in situations where no computer is present.
 MIDI data processors are used for utility tasks and special effects.
 These include MIDI filters, which remove unwanted MIDI data from the stream, and MIDI delays, effects that send a repeated copy of the input data at a set time.